leslieDLcy/double_event_dataset/README.md

 from double_event_dataset.utils import get_channel_data, class_labels

 # Setup a cache directory.
 Use this if you want all waveforms to be
-# saved also on your computer and/or make the `get_events` method
+# saved also on your computer and/or make the `for` loop below
-# below run faster next time (providing the same cache dir will load from
+# run faster next time (providing the same cache dir will load from
-# disk instead than from the web)
+# disk instead than downloading from the web.
+Check to have few Gigabytes of
+# free space on your computer)
 cache_dir = None  # None: no cache (always download waveforms)
 # Provide a class label to work only on specific waveforms.
 # None means: all labels.